 Julie has experience with rule development as well as challenges before the U.S. Court of Appeals for the District of Columbia.
 She has represented numerous companies across the country in complex negotiations with the U.S. Department of Justice and EPA, resulting in global settlements affecting multiple facilities.
 In addition to counseling on alleged violations, Julie has worked with companies engaged in developing new projects or modifying existing plants.
 She also has worked with clients on environmental audits and subsequent correction and disclosure to state and federal environmental agencies.

 In addition to practicing law, Julie is an active member of the Environmental Law Institute and the Environment and Natural Resources Section of the American Bar Association, serving on the Air Quality and Administrative Law Committees and as an air quality subject matter expert for the section.

-Julie is recognized as a top lawyer in the environmental bar, and has been included in The Best Lawyers in America© for Environmental Law and Litigation-Environmental (2006-2015), and has been selected for inclusion in Super Lawyers - Top 50 Women Lawyers and Top 100 Lawyers Wsahington, D.C. lists (2014).
+Julie is recognized as a top lawyer in the environmental bar, and has been included in The Best Lawyers in America, Woodward/White, Inc., for Environmental Law and Litigation-Environmental (2006-2016), and has been selected for inclusion in Super Lawyers - Top 50 Women Lawyers and Top 100 Lawyers Washington, D.C., Thomson Reuters (2014).
 She is a co-editor of the ABA Clean Air Act Handbook, as well as co-author of the chapter on civil enforcement issues.